Cubiss/rp-sync/README.md

   # Root or intermediate CA used to verify the CA (and for DSM trust)
   root_ca: /certs/ca-root.crt

-logging:
-  # Where rotated logs are stored inside the container
-  log_dir: /logs/

-  # How many old log files to keep
-  log_keep: 10

 services:
   - name: vpn-ui